ctch3ng/Installing-Python-2.7-and-pip-on-Ubuntu-24.04-Noble-LTS/README.md

     When configuring the build, you have two options for the compilation:

     Option 1: Standard Build (Recommended for simplicity) This option compiles Python without advanced optimizations, resulting in a cleaner and faster build process.
+By using `--prefix=/usr/local/python2.7`, you ensure the Python 2.7 executable is         installed as `/usr/local/python2.7/bin/python`.
+This can avoid overwriting or conflicting with files belonging to the system's default Python 3 installation, potentially breaking system utilities that rely on Python 3.

     ```bash
-    ./configure
+    ./configure --prefix=/usr/local/python2.7
     make
     sudo make install
     ```